-Beginning mid-June, the Company's retail and hospitality segments fully reopened and operated without any restrictions.
-TRCC has seen an uptick in traffic as evidenced by a 25% increase in fuel sales volumes at the Petro Travel Plaza joint venture when compared to the same prior year period.
-The Company's other segments continue to operate without restrictions as they are and continue to be deemed essential.
-During this phase of the recovery, the Company will continue to prioritize employee health and provide work safety guidelines prescribed by Cal/OSHA.
+Beginning mid-June, the Company's retail and hospitality businesses/tenants within the commercial/industrial real estate development segment fully reopened and operated without any restrictions.
+TRCC has seen an uptick in traffic as evidenced by a 24% increase in fuel sales volumes at the Petro Travel Plaza joint venture when compared to the same prior year period.
+The Company's farming and mineral resource segments continue to operate without restrictions as they are and continue to be deemed essential.
+The Company will continue to prioritize employee health and provide work safety guidelines prescribed by the state of California and the Occupational Safety and Health Administration.
+The Company has policies in place that are intended to address the applicable COVID-19 safety requirements as prescribed by the state of California and the Federal Government.

-Uncertainty still remains over long-term vaccine efficacy, global vaccine adoption and availability, and the possibility of reinstating pandemic restrictions arising from future mutations such the Delta variant.
-The long-term impact of such uncertainties on our business are currently unknown and may vary in scope and severity from the impacts to-date.
+Uncertainty still remains over long-term vaccine efficacy, global vaccine adoption and availability, and the possibility of reinstating pandemic restrictions arising from future mutations such as the Delta variant.